Accurate Models of NVIDIA Tensor Cores

-With WMMA API limited to fp16, bf16, tf19 and binary64 formats, \texttt{mma} instruction, as for Ada RTX 1000 and L40S, can be used to multiply fp8 matrices.
-However, unlike Ada RTX 1000 or L40S where this is mapped to \texttt{QMMA}, in the case of H100 and H200, initially a conversion takes place from fp8 to fp16, and then \texttt{HMMA} is utilised, with the matrix shape of \texttt{m16n8k16}.
-This shows that direct \texttt{QMMA} instruction is not available in Hopper architecture and fp8 inputs with \texttt{mma} are simply multiplied with fp16 tensor cores.
-Moreover, the fp8 inner product, with the \texttt{mma} is computed in interleaved fashion, with $c$ added via RNE (see Figure.~\ref{fig_H100}c, where 32-element input vector is distributed across two tensor core invocations by alternating pairs of elements).
 The interleaved input pattern is detected in both cases for \texttt{m16n8k16} and \texttt{m16n8k32} matrix shapes.
 It can be verified by fixing $p_1 = 1$ and $p_2 = 2^{-24}$, and then assigning the value $2^{-24}$ sequentially to $p_3$ through $p_{32}$ while keeping all other entries at zero.
 If $d = 1 + 2^{-23}$, the tested product falls into the same accumulation group as $p_1$ and $p_2$.
 Conversely, if $d = 1$, the tested product belongs to the second group.
 If the two groups were not interleaved, we would observe $d = 1 + 2^{-23}$ only when assigning $2^{-24}$ to positions $p_3$--$p_{16}$, and $d = 1$ when assigning it to positions $p_{17}$--$p_{32}$.

-The Hopper architecture supports a specific \emph{warpgroup} level \texttt{mma} instruction i.e., \texttt{wgmma.mma}, which is internally mapped to \texttt{QGMMA}, responsible for fp8 MMA across a warpgroup (a set of four contiguous warps)~\cite[Sec.~6.3]{nvidia_instrset}, instruction at assembly level which supports native fp8 format tensor core access.
-With this, the GNFT shows $\neab=-10$, i.e., $13$ fractional bits and an FMA size of $32$.
-The structure of fp8 format tensor core for H100/H200 is identical to that of the Ada Lovelace architecture, but with twice the $\NFMA$.
-The model diagram for H100 and H200 is shown in Figure~\ref{fig_H100}.
+The Hopper architecture supports a specific \emph{warpgroup} level \texttt{mma} instruction \texttt{wgmma.\allowbreak mma\_async.\allowbreak sync}, which is internally mapped to \texttt{QGMMA}, responsible for fp8 MMA across a warpgroup (a set of four contiguous warps)~\cite[Sec.~6.3]{nvidia_instrset}---the low-level instruction which supports native fp8 format tensor core access on Hopper architecture.
+With this, the GNFT shows $\neab=-10$, i.e., $13$ fractional bits and $\NFMA=32$.
+The behaviour of the fp8 format tensor core for H100/H200 is identical to that of the Ada Lovelace architecture, but with twice the $\NFMA$.
+The model diagram for H100 and H200 is shown in Figure~\ref{fig_H100}d.